brandonllocke/interworx_api/README.md

 Commands are formed as `<instance>.<nodeworx/siteworx>.<controller>.<action>`.
-For instance, if I wanted to use the FTP controller to add an account to siteworx account, the format would be `server.siteworx.ftp.add(params)`.
+For example, if I wanted to use the FTP controller to add an account to siteworx account, the format would be `server.siteworx.ftp.add(params)`.

+Obviously, you can also assign anything for a lower variable if you'll be working in one particular area in your script.
+For instance, if you're only using siteworx calls, you could always set `siteworx = server.siteworx` and then make a call to `siteworx.ftp.add(params)`

 ### Basic Examples: